FAQs about Delegating to Tezos.Community

 - Cycle 7 - The Tezos Blockchain assigns your delegation rights to us and we can start baking for you.

-- Cycle 14 - Rewards for Cycle 7 and start accumulating in your account.
+- Cycle 13 - Rewards for Cycle 7 are received by Tezos.Community and forwarded to your KT 1 account.

 What else do I need to know?